 Step 6: Edit Photos

 Editing photos is surprisingly a time-consuming task.
 I spend up to a few hours shortlisting photos, editing them, resizing and applying watermark and saving them in the right format.
 I use Photoshop for this purpose.
-In case you wonder, bloggers have to be well-versed with photo-editing software.
+In case you wonder, bloggers have to be well-versed with photo-editing software (and these are not cheap).

 Travel posts often take me thrice as long as there are usually a lot more photos to shortlist and edit – about 20 photos per post shortlisted from a few hundreds.